Chris Lowney: Awards

 Lowney has been awarded honorary doctoral degrees by Sacred Heart University, Loyola University of Maryland, Gonzaga University, St. Louis University, the University of Scranton, the University of Great Falls, and Marymount Manhattan College, Chestnut Hill College, Wheeling Jesuit University, and Fairfield University, and Albertus Magnus College.

 He was named a miembro honorario del claustro at Peru's Universidad del Pacifico, was 2009 commencement speaker at the Ateneo de Manila University in the Philippines, was 2024 Master's degree commencement speaker at Deusto University in Spain, and delivered the 2012 JRD Tata Oration at XLRI in India.

 Publications

-Lowney writes a regular column on leadership for Forbes and for Aleteia.
+Lowney has contributed columns on leadership for Forbes and for Aleteia.
 His other authored works include: